NSLDS

 As part of the financial aid packaging process, a school must verify that a student is not in default of a student loan or owes a refund or repayment on a federal grant.
 The school must also determine that the student has not exceeded their annual and aggregate federal Stafford loan limits.
 All this information can be found through NSLDS in the student’s financial aid history.

-A student may also not be eligible for a federal loan if he/she is subject to a judgment lien for failure to pay or make satisfactory arrangements to pay a federal tax debt.
+A student may also not be eligible for a federal loan if they are subject to a judgment lien for failure to pay or make satisfactory arrangements to pay a federal tax debt.

-When a student completes the Free Application for Federal Student Aid (FAFSA), the Central Processing System (CPS) matches the student data to determine if the student is in default of a student loan or owes a refund or repayment on a federal grant.
-If the match is complete, the NSLDS information will appear on the Student Aid Report (SAR) or the Institutional Student Information Record (ISIR).
+When a student completes the Free Application for Federal Student Aid (FAFSA), the FAFSA Processing System (FPS) matches the student data to determine if the student is in default of a student loan or owes a refund or repayment on a federal grant.
+If the match is complete, the NSLDS information will appear on the FAFSA Submission Summary or the Institutional Student Information Record (ISIR).
 If there are any conflicts with the information, it must be resolved prior to disbursing federal student aid funds.

-During the matching process, there could be reasons why a student’s information may not appear on the SAR or ISIR:
+During the matching process, there could be reasons why a student’s information may not appear on the FAFSA Submission Summary or ISIR:

-- Student not in Database – If there is no information in the database for a specific student, no history will appear on the SAR or ISIR.
+- Student not in Database – If there is no information in the database for a specific student, no history will appear on the FAFSA Submission Summary or ISIR.

-- No Relevant History – If the only information that appears in NSLDS is grant data, that history will not appear on the SAR or ISIR.
+- No Relevant History – If the only information that appears in NSLDS is grant data, that history will not appear on the FAFSA Submission Summary or ISIR.

-- Processing Problem – If a match cannot be made due to a possible error in completing the FAFSA, no financial aid history will appear on the SAR or ISIR.
+- Processing Problem – If a match cannot be made due to a possible error in completing the FAFSA, no financial aid history will appear on the FAFSA Submission Summary or ISIR.

 Transfer Students – Checking the Financial Aid History